jankice/jankice.github.io/_posts/2022-09-04-Rubberplant.md

 It looks like ‘Robusta’ silky green leaves, but small in size <br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

+There are more than 1000+ Varieties of rubber plants available. but that is rarely seen in garden nursery.

 **Common name :**  Rubber Plant, Rubber tree